graphpql/graphpinator/docs/HelloWorld.md

 ## Step five - execute Request

 Final step!
 The last thing we need to do is to create an appropriate `\Graphpinator\Request\RequestFactory`.
+Classes implementing `RequestFactory` are responsible for creation of an `Request` object, which is basicaly an extraction of `query`, `variables` and `operationName` from various sources.
+GraPHPinator has multiple `RequestFactory` implementations ready, from which you may choose.
-GraPHPinator may have multiple RequestFactory implementations that depend on how your low-level request looks like and what middleware you use.
+All depends on how your low-level request looks like and what middleware you use.

 - `\Graphpinator\Request\JsonRequestFactory`
-  - Simplest form of request - json with keys `query`, `variables` and `operationName`
+  - Simplest form of request - json with keys `query`, `variables` and `operationName`.
-  - Its constructor argument is `\Graphpinator\Json`
+  - Its constructor argument is `\Graphpinator\Json`.
 - `\Graphpinator\Request\PsrRequestFactory`
-  - When using Psr compatible middleware
+  - When using Psr compatible middleware.
-  - The factory extracts all the information from http request itself
+  - The factory extracts all the information from http request itself.
-  - Its constructor argument is `\Psr\Http\Message\ServerRequestInterface`
+  - Its constructor argument is `\Psr\Http\Message\ServerRequestInterface`.

 In this simple example, we choose the `JsonRequestFactory`.